This article will explain how to understand antenna radiation plots and how this should impact your wireless deployments.

 Let’s take a look at a 3D rendering of a generic example of a combined azimuth, and perpendicular elevation plots to help us better visualize what the plots previously discussed show us:

-In this example,we are looking up at a ceiling mounted AP.
+In this example, we are looking up at a ceiling mounted AP.
 Based on the orientation of the U we can use sample antenna radiation data to visualize each plane in relation to each other.
 The red plane is the azimuth, the blue is the elevation from 0/180, and the green is the elevation from 90/270.
 Note that the pattern/gain is not to scale and in a real-life deployment would broadcast much farther than the shapes show.
-What this does do is give you an indication of the shape of the antenna radiation pattern and tell you for the most part, that this should pretty much provide adequate signal in all directions.
+What this does do is give you an indication of the shape of the antenna radiation pattern and tell you for the most part, that this should pretty much provide an adequate signal level in all directions.

 Understanding the positioning of these plane patterns relative to the AP can help you get a rough idea of what the three-dimensional shape of an antenna pattern would look like.